 '''

-classmethod from_dict (grid, axis, upper, data, , rank=0)
+classmethod from_dict(grid, axis, upper, data, , rank=0)

 '''

+- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Indicates whether this boundary condition is associated with the upper or lower side of the axis. - data (dict) The dictionary defining the boundary condition - rank (int) The tensorial rank of the field for this boundary condition creates boundary from a given string identifier

-- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Indicates whether this boundary condition is associated with the upper or lower side of the axis.
+- grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Indicates whether this boundary condition is associated with the upper or lower side of the axis. - condition (str) Identifies the boundary condition - rank (int) The tensorial rank of the field for this boundary condition - \\kwargs Additional arguments passed to the constructor get\data(idx)

 '''

-• data (dict) - The dictionary defining the boundary condition

-• rank (int) - The tensorial rank of the field for this boundary condition

-Return type

-BCBase

-classmethod from str (grid, axis, upper, condition, , rank=0, kwargs)

-creates boundary from a given string identifier

-Parameters

-• grid (GridBase) - The grid for which the boundary conditions are defined

-• axis (int) - The axis to which this boundary condition is associated

-• upper (bool) - Indicates whether this boundary condition is associated with the upper or

-lower side of the axis.

-• condition (str) - Identifies the boundary condition

-• rank (int) - The tensorial rank of the field for this boundary condition

-• kwargs - Additional arguments passed to the constructor

-Return type

-BCBase

-get_data(idx)

-Parameters

 idx(Tuple[int, ...])-

-Return type
+'''

 Tuple[float, Dict[int, float]]

-classmethod get_help()
+classmethod get\help()

 Return information on how boundary conditions can be set

-Return type

-str

-get_mathematical_representation (field_name='C')

-return mathematical representation of the boundary condition

-Parameters

-field_name (str) -

-Return type
+field\name(str)-

-get_virtual_point (arr, idx=None)
+get\virtual\point (arr, idx=None)

-Parameters

-idx (Tuple[int, ...] | None) -
+idx(Tuple[int, ...] | None)-

-Return type

-float
+make\adjacent\evaluator()

+returns a function evaluating the value adjacent to a given point

+A function with signature (arr\1d, i\point, bc\idx), where $arr_1d$ is the one-dimensional data array (the data points along the axis perpendicular to the boundary), $i_point$ is the index into this array for the current point and bc\idx are the remaining indices of the current point, which indicate the location on the boundary plane.
+The result of the function is the data value at the adjacent point along the axis associated with this boundary condition in the upper (lower) direction when upper is True (False).

+make\ghost\cell\sender()

+return function that might mpi\send data to set ghost cells for this boundary make ghost cell setter()

+return function that sets the ghost cells for this boundary

+abstract make\virtual\point\evaluator()

+A function that takes the data array and an index marking the current point, which is assumed to be a virtual point.
+The result is the data value at this point, which is calculated using the boundary condition.

 '''

+names: List[str]

 '''

-make_adjacent_evaluator()

-Return type

-AdjacentEvaluator

-make_ghost_cell_sender()

-return function that might mpi_send data to set ghost cells for this boundary

-Return type

-GhostCellSetter

-make_ghost_cell_setter()

-return function that sets the ghost cells for this boundary

-Return type

-GhostCellSetter

-abstract make_virtual_point_evaluator()

-Return type

-VirtualPointEvaluator

-names: List[str]

-identifiers used to specify the given boundary class

-Type

-list

 normal: bool = False

 determines whether the boundary condition only affects normal components.

 If this flag is False, boundary conditions must specify values for all components of the field.
-If True, only the

-normal components at the boundary are specified.
+If True, only the normal components at the boundary are specified.

-Type

-bool

 property periodic: bool

 whether the boundary condition is periodic

-Type

-bool

-abstract set_ghost_cells(data_full, , args=None)
+abstract set\ghost\cells(data\full, \, args=None)

-set the ghost cell values for this boundary

-Parameters

-data_full (ndarray) -

-Return type

-None

-to_subgrid(subgrid)

-converts this boundary condition to one valid for a given subgrid

-Parameters
+- data\full (ndarray) The full field data including ghost points - args (ndarray) Determines what boundary conditions are set. args should be set to {TARGET: value}.
+Here, TARGET determines how the value is interpreted and what boundary condition is actually enforced: the value of the virtual points directly (virtual\point), the value of the field at the boundary (value) or the outward derivative of the field at the boundary (derivative).

+to\subgrid (subgrid)
-• subgrid (GridBase) - Grid of the new boundary conditions

-• self (TBC) -
+- subgrid (GridBase) Grid of the new boundary conditions - self (TBC) - exception BCDataError exception that signals that incompatible data was supplied for the BC class ConstBC1stOrderBase (grid, axis, upper, \, rank=0, value=0)

-Returns

-Boundary conditions valid on the subgrid

-'''

-exception BCDataError